Martin-Toma/flashlightSepScores2/README.md

 Look at this colab notebook, to see how to install and use it: https://colab.research.google.com/drive/1yw3TvicrbisG2AAhTlDTXN5OPWFwGTOj?usp=sharing

+Example of output from the notebook is in output.zip

 Original README.md text:
 # Flashlight Text: Fast, Lightweight Utilities for Text